Here’s a short video that demonstrates a newspaper combine:

 A newspaper combine is when two honey bee colonies, one of them usually without a queen, are combined into a single hive as one big colony by using a piece of newspaper to keep them separated for a few days as they get used to the smell of each other.
 Those are the headlines.
 Now the details:

 1) Some people will cut a slit in the newspaper to help the bees chew through the paper faster.
 I don’t do that because the bees can chew through the paper quick enough on their own.
 The bees can often walk right through the slit and start mixing before they’ve gotten used to each other — and the result is death, dead bees everywhere, bees that have fought to the death.
 I’ve been there.
 I don’t like it.
 I’ve had no problems with putting the newspaper on without a slit in it.
-The newspaper can also bee sprayed down, moistened so the bees can chew through it quicker.
-I find that unnecessary as well.
-It seems safer to allow the bees more time to get to know each other.
+The newspaper can also bee sprayed down, moistened so the bees can chew through it quicker, especially if one or more of the combined colonies have small clusters (a fewer mouths for chewing).

 2) The newspaper method of combining hives is much harder to do on a windy day.
 The newspaper just blows away.
 I sometimes have to wrap the paper around the hive box and secure it in place with duct tape.
 Sometimes I’ll just lay a hive tool on the newspaper to keep it down, but even then, the second I lift the hive tool, the newspaper blows away.
 So having a little duct tape on standby doesn’t hurt.